susanyang17/doc/dev-ref/Get_Spreadsheet_Running_Quickly_in_JSF.md

 # Start with ZSS JSF Example Project

-If you want to run keikai spreadsheet JSF demo in your local site, just
+If you want to run Keikai spreadsheet JSF demo in your local site, just
 <https://github.com/zkoss/zssjsfdemo> and run it in your environment.

 ## How to Run